-8.2 Floor Protection
+8.2 Floor Protector

 This stove is designed to prevent the floor from overheating.
 However, it must be placed on a non-flammable surface to protect the floor from hot embers that may fall during loading.
 The floor protection must be a continuous, non combustible material, such as steel with a minimum thickness of 0.015" (0.38 mm) or ceramic tiles sealed together with grout.
 Cement board, brick, or any other approved or listed material suited for floor protection.
-No R factor required.
+No R factor is required.
+Any type of tile will require a continuous non combustible sheet underneath to prevent the possibility of embers falling through to the combustible floor if cracks or separation should occur in the finished surface.
+Check local codes for approved alternatives.
+No protection is required if the unit is installed on a non-combustible floor (ex: concrete).